edinatankovic/MIDS-251/HW9/README.md

 * Remember the definition of a "step".
 How long did an average step take?

-   **Answer**: If I divide the time it took to run, with the number of steps (50,000) I get 1.558 seconds.
+   **Answer**:  Step is one iteration of gradient descent learning algorithm.
+If I divide the time it took to run, with the number of steps (50,000) I get 1.558 seconds.

 * How does that correlate with the observed network utilization between nodes?